-For more information, visit: www.nhs.uk/CovidTreatments
+For more information, visit www.nhs.uk/CovidTreatments

 If you are eligible for COVID-19 treatments, you should keep rapid lateral flow tests at home to use when you develop symptoms.
 If you have any symptoms of COVID-19, take a test as soon as possible, even if your symptoms are mild.
 If your test is positive, call your GP practice, hospital specialist or NHS 111 as soon as possible.
 They'll decide if you need referring for an assessment for COVID-19 treatment.
-You can contact NHS 111 by phone, online at: 111.nhs.uk, by NHS 111 British Sign Language (BSL) interpreter service via: www.nhs.uk/111 or by text relay on 18001 111.